mtakaki/mtakaki.github.io/index.md

 [https://github.com/mtakaki/cachet-url-monitor](https://github.com/mtakaki/cachet-url-monitor)

 ### Dropwizard circuit breaker
-This is a plugin for dropwizard, that can also be use standalone, and it provides circuit-breaking functionality to your web service.
+This is a plugin for dropwizard, that can also be used standalone, and it provides circuit-breaking functionality to your web service.
 It will automatically measure the rate of failures and open the circuit when it reaches a configured threshold.
 It differs from tenacity by being a simpler implementation, not having a distributed metric aggregation.
 It will only measure the rate on one instance.

 [https://github.com/mtakaki/dropwizard-circuitbreaker](https://github.com/mtakaki/dropwizard-circuitbreaker)